nordlow/compiler-benchmark/README.md

 contents of `linear.$LANG` apart from that all functions (except `main`) are templated.
 This templated source will be benchmarked aswell.
 The column **Templated** in the table below indicates whether or not the compilation is using templated functions.

-Note that for the languages C++ and D this slows down the compilation and build whereas for Rust the templated version interestingly is processed faster than the untemplated version.
+Note that for the languages C++ and D the generic version compiles about 1.5 2 times slower whereas for Rust the templated version interestingly is processed faster than the untemplated version.

 Note that GCC and Clang doesn't perform all semantic checks for C++ (because it's too costly).
 This is in contrast to D's and Rust's compilers that perform